 Women in Pro Audio: “KD” Krysten Dean Women in Pro Audio: “KD” Krysten Dean...

-Only some people who have chosen to work in pro audio and live sound made that career choice early on.
+Many people working in pro audio and live sound felt it was a clear choice as soon as they heard their first favorite musician.
+Yet, not everyone knew it would be what they truly loved to do.
 Like many others’ lives, career paths aren’t always paved with easily accessible roads and clearly posted directions.
 And this was certainly the case for Touring Sound and Systems Engineer Krysten Dean.

 Krysten Dean, known as KD, works for Eighth Day Sound and Clair Global as a Sound and Systems Engineer and Crew Chief.
 From a young age, KD became fascinated with all the buttons, knobs, and faders on mixing consoles.
 “My interest in audio started when I was a kid in Church.
 I have always been curious about how things work, so I was fascinated with a mixing console, but I had no idea what to do about it back then.
 I only got my hands on a console when I was much older and became a volunteer on the tech team.”